Team

 Mehul Tikekar

-Mehul Tikekar received the B.Tech degree in electrical engineering from the Indian Institute of Technology Bombay, Mumbai, India, in 2010, and the S.M. and Ph.D. degree in electrical engineering from the Massachusetts Institute of Technology, Cambridge, MA, in 2012 and 2017, respectively.
+Mehul Tikekar received the B.Tech degree in Electrical Engineering from the Indian Institute of Technology Bombay, Mumbai, India, in 2010, and the S.M. and Ph.D. degree in Electrical Engineering from the Massachusetts Institute of Technology, Cambridge, MA, in 2012 and 2017, respectively.
 His Ph.D. research focused on circuits, architectures and algorithms for video coding.
 He was a recipient of the MIT Presidential Fellowship in 2011.
-Since August 2017, he has been with Analog Devices where he is a Research Scientist and Engineer.
+In August 2017, he joined Analog Devices as a Research Scientist and Engineer.

 Tien-Ju Yang

 Tien-Ju Yang received the B.S. degree in Electrical Engineering from National Taiwan University, Taiwan, in 2010, and the M.S. degree in Electronics Engineering from National Taiwan University, Taiwan, in 2012.
 He received the S.M. and Ph.D. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology, Cambridge, MA, in 2018 and 2020, respectively.
 Between 2012 and 2015, he worked in the Intelligent Vision Processing Group, MediaTek Inc., Taiwan, as a software engineer.
 His Ph.D. research focused on hardware-aware approaches for designing efficient deep neural networks.
-Since September 2020, he has been with Google where he is a Research Scientist.
+In September 2020, he joined Google as a Research Scientist.

 Zhengdong Zhang

 Zhengdong Zhang received the B.S. in Computer Science in 2011 from Tsinghua University, Beijing, China.
-He received the S.M. and Ph.D. degree in electrical engineering and computer science from the Massachusetts Institute of Technology, Cambridge, MA, in 2014 and 2019, respectively.
+He received the S.M. and Ph.D. degree in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology, Cambridge, MA, in 2014 and 2019, respectively.
 His Ph.D. research focused on efficient computing for autonomous navigation using algorithm and hardware co-design.
 He was a recipient of the David S. Y. Wong Fellowship at MIT in 2012.
-Since February 2019, he has been with Google Brain where he is a Research Scientist.
+In February 2019, he joined Google Brain as a Research Scientist.

 Rakibul Chowdhury (UROP Summer 2022, Fall 2022)